andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

 .. includecode:: code/GeoTrellisService.scala
   :snippet: AnalyzeRoute

 First notice that we are using a URL parameter ``cutoff`` to determine where we will start the mask.
 The ``parameter`` directive requires a function that will receive the `parameters`__.
-It allows us to server requests with following URL:
+It allows us to serve requests with following URL:

 __ http://spray.io/documentation/1.2.0/spray-routing/parameter-directives/parameters/#parameters